 We are now developing more complex versions of these devices, including integrated optical response in optomechanical devices, that can convert signals between microwave electrical and infrared optical frequencies.
 These are being implemented using high-performance optomechanical materials, with good optical properties in the 1550 nm telecommunications band and strong piezoelectric response to microwave excitations.
 The goal is to develop a quantum interface between a superconducting qubit and optical photons, with the goal of generating entangled infrared photons that carry quantum information entangled with the superconducting qubit state, or alternatively use optical photons to control a superconducting qubit circuit.

-We have developed an electronic sensing technology that allows the purely electronic detection of nanoparticles, microparticles and biological cells suspended in biologically-appropriate saline solutions.
+While not currently an area of active research in the Cleland group, we have developed an electronic sensing technology that allows the purely electronic detection of nanoparticles, microparticles and biological cells suspended in biologically-appropriate saline solutions.
 This relies on the use of nanolithographically patterned fluidic systems coupled with high-speed electronics, able to detect electrical impedance changes caused by the passage of small particles through the sensor volume.
 Using this intrinsically very high bandwidth technique, we can detect and count individual virus particles, cell fragments, cells (e.g. HeLa tumor cells) passing through a single sensor at rates up to 105 events per second.
 The sensors and associated microfluidic systems are simple and can easily be parallelized into arrays with tens to hundreds of parallel sensors.